President's Choice: Insider's Report

 Some of the first PC products included Belgian biscuits, chocolate chip cookies, and passion fruit sorbet.
 The brand's advent coincided with a new marketing tool, Dave Nichol's Insider's Report, first published in November 1983.
-Described as a cross between Mad and Consumer Reports that combined "zaniness and food tips in a comic book format", the newspaper supplement was a quirky, tongue-in-cheek product review modelled after flyers from California supermarket chain Trader Joe's.
+Described by Nichol as a cross between Mad and Consumer Reports that combined "zaniness and food tips in a comic book format", the newspaper supplement was a quirky, tongue-in-cheek product review modeled after flyers from California supermarket chain Trader Joe's.

 As the popularity and number of PC products grew, the Insider's Report became increasingly devoted to the PC line.
-With its cover shot of Nichol with Georgie Girl, his favourite French bulldog, it was written in the first person, with Nichol telling his readers about his latest food related finds and product quests.
+With its cover shot of Nichol with Georgie Girl, his favorite French bulldog, it was written in the first person, with Nichol telling his readers about his latest food related finds and product quests.
 He often related stories on how certain products were developed.

 Nichol and his developers travelled extensively in search of new ideas.
 One such excursion bought them to the boardroom of one of Europe's leading biscuit makers: